wolgwang1729/LungSegmentation/README.md

 2. **For Inference**:
 - Install the requirements from [`RequirementsTesting.txt`](RequirementsTesting.txt) .
-- Take request of access of model from [Drive Link](https://drive.google.com/file/d/1-H4WKMDVFD_YX86_i-nMBUARM9ytXrPv/view?usp=sharing).
+- Request to access the model along with reason from [Drive Link](https://drive.google.com/file/d/1-H4WKMDVFD_YX86_i-nMBUARM9ytXrPv/view?usp=sharing).
 - Copy the script [`LungSegmentationInference.ipynb`](LungSegmentationInference.ipynb) and move the `model_final.pth` to appropriate place.

 ## Metrics